-(Sample sales pages from OptimizePress)
+(Sample sales page templates from OptimizePress)

 What Pages Are Not

 - Pages are not posts.
-Pages are not processed by the WordPress Loop, which is PHP code used by WordPress to display posts and to cycle post data (like time, category, etc.) through your blog’s main page.
-Note, however, that you can change this through the use of certain plugins or customizations.
+Pages are not processed by the WordPress Loop, which is PHP code used by WordPress to display posts and to cycle post data (like time, category, etc.) through the main page of your blog.
+Note, however, that some defaults can be changed using certain plugins or customizations.